 A scrum master is employed as an experienced leader with the goal of ensuring team success.
 Contrarily, a project manager's primary goal is focused entirely on the project outcome.

-At a glance, a scrum master ensures Agile methodologies are being employed throughout a project.
+At a glance, a scrum master ensures Agile methodologies and scrum principles are being employed throughout a project.
 They also individualise a team to professionally cater to and nurture the efforts of team members to ensure the outcome is collectively a success.
 This article also discusses the tasks and responsibilities of a scrum master in detail later in this post.

 On the other hand, a project manager is responsible for the externalities of a team assigned to a project.
 Such responsibilities involve but are not limited to time, budget and resource allocation, transportation, procurement of essential equipment, costing, analysis and coordination with senior managerial officers.